Mari Sánchez

 Mari Leivis Sánchez Periñán (born 8 October 1991) is a Colombian weightlifter.
-She is a two-time silver medalist in the women's 71 kg event at the Pan American Weightlifting Championships.
+She won the silver medal in the women's 71 kg event at the 2024 Summer Olympics in Paris, France.
+She is a four-time silver medalist at the Pan American Weightlifting Championships.
 She won two medals, including gold, at the 2022 Bolivarian Games held in Valledupar, Colombia.

 Career

-She won the gold medal in the women's 69 kg Snatch event at the 2018 Central American and Caribbean Games held in Barranquilla, Colombia.
+Sánchez won the gold medal in the women's 69 kg Snatch event at the 2018 Central American and Caribbean Games held in Barranquilla, Colombia.
 She also won the silver medal in the women's 69 kg Clean & Jerk event.
 In that same year, she competed in the women's 71 kg event at the World Weightlifting Championships held in Ashgabat, Turkmenistan.

-She won the silver medal in her event at the 2020 Pan American Weightlifting Championships held in Santo Domingo, Dominican Republic.
+Sánchez won the silver medal in her event at the 2020 Pan American Weightlifting Championships held in Santo Domingo, Dominican Republic.
 She also won the silver medal in her event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.

-She won two medals, including gold, at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Sánchez won two medals, including gold, at the 2022 Bolivarian Games held in Valledupar, Colombia.
 She won the silver medal in the women's 76 kg event at the 2022 South American Games held in Asunción, Paraguay.

+Sánchez won the silver medal in the women's 71 kg event at the 2023 Pan American Games held in Santiago, Chile.
+In February 2024, she won the silver medal in her event at the Pan American Weightlifting Championships held in Caracas, Venezuela.

+In August 2024, Sánchez won the silver medal in the women's 71 kg event at the 2024 Summer Olympics held in Paris, France.